 Dr. Halim Yanikomeroglu: Biography

-Halim Yanikomeroglu (F’17) was born in Giresun, Turkey, in 1968.
+Halim Yanikomeroglu (FIEEE’17) was born in Giresun, Turkey, in 1968.
 He received the B.Sc. degree in electrical and electronics engineering from the Middle East Technical University, Ankara, Turkey, in 1990, and the M.A.Sc. degree in electrical engineering (now ECE) and the Ph.D. degree in electrical and computer engineering from the University of Toronto, Canada, in 1992 and 1998, respectively.

-Dr. Yanikomeroglu is a Fellow of the IEEE.
-He is a Distinguished Lecturer for the IEEE Communications Society (2015–2018) and a Distinguished Speaker for the IEEE Vehicular Technology Society in 5G wireless technologies.
+Dr. Yanikomeroglu is a Fellow of the IEEE with the citation “for contributions to wireless access architectures in cellular networks”.
+He is a Distinguished Lecturer for the IEEE Communications Society (2015–2018) and a Distinguished Speaker for the IEEE Vehicular Technology Society (2014-2021) in 5G wireless technologies.
 He has been involved in the organization of the IEEE Wireless Communications and Networking Conference (WCNC) from its inception in 1998 in various capacities including serving as a Steering Committee member, Executive Committee member and the Technical Program Chair or Co-Chair of WCNC 2004 (Atlanta), WCNC 2008 (Las Vegas), and WCNC 2014 (Istanbul).
 He was the General Co-Chair of the IEEE 72nd Vehicular Technology Conference (VTC 2010-Fall) held in Ottawa, and the General Chair of the IEEE 86th Vehicular Technology Conference (VTC 2017-Fall) held in Toronto.
 He has served in the editorial boards of the IEEE Transactions on Communications, IEEE Transactions on Wireless Communications, and IEEE Communications Surveys & Tutorials.
-He was the Chair of the IEEE’s Technical Committee on Personal Communications (now called Wireless Technical Committee).
+He was the Chair of the IEEE’s Technical Committee on Personal Communications (now called Wireless Technical Committee with 1,700+ members).

 Dr. Yanikomeroglu is a recipient of the IEEE Ottawa Section Outstanding Educator Award in 2014, Carleton University Faculty Graduate Mentoring Award in 2010, the Carleton University Graduate Students Association Excellence Award in Graduate Teaching in 2010, and the Carleton University Research Achievement Award in 2009 and 2018.
 Dr. Yanikomeroglu spent the 2011–2012 academic year at TOBB University of Economics and Technology, Ankara, Turkey, as a Visiting Professor.
 He is a registered Professional Engineer in the province of Ontario, Canada.

 Dr. Yanikomeroglu resides in Ottawa with his wife Berna and children Erdem (first year, Computer Systems Engineering, Carleton University), Sezgi (grade 11), and Esin (grade 8).